StephanMusgrave/unipop/README.md

 Homepage
 ---
 The homepage is where all the images of stuff to sell are displayed.
 The design is clean and all images are contained within a beautiful, infinitely scrolling grid.
-From here, the user can click on images to register their interest as a buyer.
-The ever-present navbar allows the user to access the homepage and other cool things at any time.
+From here, the user can click on images to navigate to the rest of the application.

 Item display page
 ---
 <!-- getagging here.
 Stef, Steve? -->
+When a user click on an item to see more information, they will be taken to the item's display page.
+They will see:
+* who is selling the item
+* its price
+* the distance from the user to the item
+* auto-changing extra images

 I want it button
 ---